pensjonatus/flash-fiction/blog/bring-me-a-plate-of-grapes.md

 ---
-title: 'Bring Me a Plate of Grapes'
+title: Bring Me a Plate of Grapes
 date: '2012-04-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The hotel suite had one of those large sitting spaces with two couches and a few